wandb/docs/docs/guides/launch/setup-agent-advanced.md

 <!-- For specific policies the Kaniko job can use to interact with the context store see Put in Bucket[LINK]. -->

-If you run a Kubernetes cluster other than using AKS, EKS, or GKE, you will need to create a Kubernetes secret that contains the credentials for your cloud environment.
+If you run a Kubernetes cluster other than using AKS, EKS, or GKE, you need to create a Kubernetes secret that contains the credentials for your cloud environment.

 - To grant access to GCP, this secret should contain a [service account JSON](https://cloud.google.com/iam/docs/keys-create-delete#creating).
 - To grant access to AWS, this secret should contain an [AWS credentials file](https://docs.aws.amazon.com/sdk-for-php/v3/developer-guide/guide_credentials_profiles.html).